 However, you must first notice which type of bird is often present near your Mailbox.
 For example, If you find that peanut lover birds mostly come in your area, place a good quality peanuts feeder.
 Opt for feeders that have built-in shades, this will make the birds more comfortable as they are protected from the sun and even the rain.
 This option is the most appealing if you still want birds around, but you just need them to stay away from your mailbox.
 No bird would opt for a mailbox when there is a feeder loaded with treats nearby.

 Set of 3 Plastic Owl to Scare Birds Away

 Very effective Bird Deterrent Scarecrow decoy to place on your mailbox to prevent birds pooping.

 A great way to prevent birds from pooping on your mailbox is by using a decoy.
-The most ideal decoys used are in the form of predator birds which includes hawks, eagles, owls, and so on.
-Placing any of these predatory animals would scare the birds off and if the birds aren’t coming anymore, you can be sure that the bird poop would simply be a thing of the past.
-So, the next time you walk past a mailbox and see a fake predator bird on it, you’ll know that it wasn’t placed there just for aesthetic purposes, it might also be to keep the birds away.
+The most ideal decoys used are predator birds, including hawks, eagles, owls, and so on.
+Placing any of these predatory animals would scare the birds off, and if the birds aren’t coming anymore, you can be sure that the bird poop would simply be a thing of the past.
+So, the next time you walk past a mailbox and see a fake predator bird on it, you’ll know that it wasn’t placed there just for aesthetic purposes; it might also be to keep the birds away.
 So, Bring a hawk, eagle, or owl decoy and place it near the bird decoys.
 When birds watch the predator bird sit beside your Mailbox, they definitely keep them away from your area.
 Generally, Owls are most helpful for this purpose.